Web3secNews/blog/src/content/blog/Account Abstraction .md

 ### Paymaster:

-They can agree to sponser a transaction for an account.
+They can agree to sponsor a transaction for an account.

 - application developers can easily subsidize fees for their users;
 - users can pay gas fees with ERC-20 tokens or off-chain payment methods like credit cards or other subscription services;